lua-rocks/core-deprecated/readme.md

 ## An important agreement

-Please name your classes according to their path so that they are always unique.
+Please name your classes according to their require path so that they are always unique.

 If the file contains several classes, separate the internal ones with a hyphen, in format `reqpath-classname`.